-This is a short guide on how to deploy a war-packaged Spring Boot application to Wildfly.
+This is a short guide on how to deploy a Spring boot war packaged application to Wildfly and Tomcat.
 As you know, Wildfly is the name of the community version of JBoss EAP, so this configuration should work for JBoss EAP as well.

 Spring Boot guides encourage you to deploy your application with the embedded server when you package the jar file.
 The default server depends now on which web technology you use.
 If you include the dependency